Code-Institute-Submissions/lastmilestone/README.md

   1. As a **Returning Visitor**, I want to find information about classes and class timetables.

       1. These are under the schedule page.
-      2. There are options to show the classes, all of them or individual class.
+      2. There are options to show the classes, all of them or individual classes.
-      3. Under the time table, user can find some information about some of our classes.
+      3. Under the timetable, the user can find some information about some of our classes.

-  2. As a **Returning Visitor**,I want to find the best way to get in contact with Robbie's GYM with any questions I may have.
+  2. As a **Returning Visitor**, I want to find the best way to get in contact with Robbie's GYM with any questions I may have.

-      1. The navigation bar clearly highlights the "Contact" page.
+      1. The navigation bar highlights the "Contact" page.
       2. Here they can fill out the form on the page to send a message to us or use our contact information to reach us.
-Alternatively they can message the organisation on social media.
+Alternatively, they can message the GYM on social media.

   3. As  a **Returning Visitor**, I want to find social media links.
-      1. The footer contains links to the social media Facebook, Twitter, LinkedIn, Instagram and Youtube.
+      1. The footer contains links to the social media Facebook, Twitter, LinkedIn, Instagram, and Youtube.

       2. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.